TIERS/tiers-lidars-dataset-enhanced/README.md

-## Multi-Modal Lidars Dataset for Benchmarking General-Purpose Localization and Mapping Algorithms
+## A Benchmark for Multi-Modal Lidar SLAM with Ground Truth in GNSS-Denied Environments

-Welcome to TIERS lidars dataset!
+Welcome to TIERS Enhanced lidars dataset!
+You can check our preprint paper [here](https://arxiv.org/abs/2210.00812) for more detatil.
 <!-- Our paper has been accepted by IEEE IROS 2022.
 You can check our paper [here](https://arxiv.org/pdf/2203.03454v1.pdf). -->

 <div align=center>